cjratcliff/ml-compiled/docs/regularization.rst

 L1 weight decay
 ---------------------
-Adds the following term to the cost function:
+Adds the following term to the loss function:

 .. math::